Table of Contents

 Beyond just feelings, depression can lead to problems with sleeping, eating, memory, and the ability to concentrate.

-As the symptoms of depression pile up, they can seriously impair a person’s ability to function in their daily life.
-Many people struggling with depression find that they’ve lost interest in activities, places, or relationships they once cherished and begin to withdrawal from much of their normal life.
+Many people struggling with most kinds of depression find that they’ve lost interest in activities, places, or relationships they once enjoyed and begin to withdraw from their normal life.

 What are 7 Types of Depression?

-That said, depressive episodes do not always have a clear cause, and can last longer for some people than others.
+That said, depressive episodes do not always have a clear cause and can last longer for some people than others.

 7 Types of Depression